Hubs-Foundation/hubs-docs/docs/hubs-cloud-enable-media-browser.md

 2. Once signed into Azure, search the services available and create a new Cognitive Services offering.
 You will need to specify a region and application group to deploy to.

-3. When your service has finished spinning up, you will be able to navigate to the API keys tab.
+3. When your service has finished spinning up, navigate to the API keys tab.

 4. Copy one of your API keys from the Azure portal.